Steven-Comayagua/Surveillance-Drone-Prototype/README.md

    3. Pass screws through the arms, tighten nylon nuts, and connect XT30 power connectors to the power board.
    4. Pass signal wires through the top plate for later connection to Pixhawk (Figure 12).
    5. Tighten all 16 screws and nuts using a hex wrench and nut driver (Figure 13).
+#### Mounting the Pixhawk 6X and M8N GPS
+**Mount the Pixhawk 6X:**
+   1. Use stickers to mount Pixhawk on the top plate, aligning the arrow on Pixhawk with the top plate arrow (Figure 13).
+**Install the M8N GPS:**
+   2. Secure the GPS mount onto the companion computer plate using 4 screws and nuts (Figure 14).
+   3. Stick the GPS to the top of the GPS mast and mount the mast, ensuring the GPS arrow points forward (Figures 15 and 16).
+(ADDPICTURESLATER)

 Wiring the Pixhawk with sensors:
 ![image](https://github.com/Steven-Comayagua/Surveillance-Drone-Prototype/assets/93970988/4c4af8c1-6dba-4aee-a217-9528f46ab05f)